 Too many details

-Often these details also contain some truths that the liar can fall back upon if their story needs evidence.
+Often, these details also contain some truths that the liars can resort to when their story needs proof.
 A liar usually gives you much more information than necessary.

-In contrast, people who tell the truth, don’t need to over-decorate their story with unnecessary details.
+In contrast, people who tell the truth do not need to overload their story with unnecessary detail.

-The liar tries to actively convince you what a right person, employee, citizen, boyfriend, parent, etc. they are.
-You will often hear statements like I…
+The liar is actively trying to convince you what a good person, employee, citizen, friend, parent, etc. he is.
+You often hear statements like:

 - would never do something like this

-- always had a good reputation at work, why should I risk it?
+- always had a good reputation, why should I risk it?

-- love my wife/husband I would never harm her/him
+- love my wife I would never do her any harm

 - am a loving mother/father/grandparent